pypa/bandersnatch/docs/filtering_configuration.md

 more than 8GB each.

-If your usecase for a PyPI mirror is to have the diversity of packages but you have storage constraints, it may be preferrable to block large packages.
+If your usecase for a PyPI mirror is to have the diversity of packages but you have storage constraints, it may be preferable to block large packages.
 This can be done with the `size_project_metadata` plugin.

 ```ini